 Read the torch fuel warning and use instruction labels carefully so you know what to do in the event that you come in contact with the oil.

 Never move a lit Halofire torch.
-Always extinguish torch and give at least 30 minutes to cool before moving.
+Always extinguish the torch and give it at least 30 minutes to cool before moving.

 Only use fuel made or approved for Halofire torches.
 Remove the reservoir cannister and fill it separately from the torch.
 The reservoir in most traditional torches is a removable can.
-Minimize the risk of the accident by pulling out the can and filling it on a stable surface, away from the Halofire torch, capping it, then reinserting it into the torch.
+You can reduce the risk of an accidental pulling out of the can by performing the refilling of the reservoir on a stable and flat surface, away from any flammables before reinserting the reservoir back into the torch.